 At the subnational levels (State and/or districts), Project Implementation Committees (PICs) will enable the development of project workplans, coordinate the implementation of project activities, provide guidance and direction to the NPMU as requested, alert the NAPSC on any major challenges and risks affecting implementation progress, facilitate assessments and validate project information management dashboards under the direction of state/district leadership.
 In Sri Lanka the PICs will be guided by the District Secretary (Government Agent) and represented by key Departments involved in project implementation and assisted by the Sub-national Implementation Leads and District Implementation Managers.
-Four PICs will facilitate implementation on the ground with adequate convergence, co-ordination and synergies with key programmes and activities in the six districts, undertake necessary corrective actions for increased effectiveness and represented by key Departments involved in project will be guided by the District Collector and represented by key Departments involved in project will be guided by the District Collector and represented by key Departments involved in project will be guided by the District Collector and represented by key Departments involved in project implementation.
-This PICs will facilitate implementation on the ground with adequate convergence, co-ordination and synergies with key programmes and activities in the district, undertake necessary corrective actions for increased effectiveness and activities in the district, undertake necessary corrective actions for increased effectiveness and activities in the district, undertake necessary corrective actions for increased effectiveness and ensure planned fund utilization.
+Four PICs will facilitate implementation on the ground with adequate convergence, co-ordination and synergies with key programmes and activities in the six districts, undertake necessary corrective actions for increased effectiveness and represented by key Departments involved in project implementation.
+This PICs will facilitate implementation on the ground with adequate convergence, co-ordination and synergies with key programmes and activities in the district, undertake necessary corrective actions for increased effectiveness and ensure planned fund utilization.
 These PICs will work in co-ordination with the existing state level climate committees.